OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/tag-a-version.md

 # Tag a Version

-Tagging an application version in LifeTime means a snapshot is taken of the development state of the application and associates a version number to it.
+Tagging an application version in LifeTime means that a snapshot of the development state of the application is taken and a version number is associated to it.
 When [deploying the application](<deploy-an-application.md>), just select the tagged version and LifeTime deploys the application in the exact development state in which it was tagged.

 A typical situation of tagging an application is when it reaches a development milestone: